BenJourdan/sampling/README.md

-# sampling
+# sampling-tree
-A simple sampling tree implementation for sampling discrete distribtuions with sparse dynamic updates.
+A simple sampling tree implementation for sampling discrete distributions with sparse dynamic updates.